phorton1/Arduino-fridgeController/docs/design.md

 ### STATE_LED

-The STATE_LED is essentially a combination of the four (Green, Yellow, Red, and Blue) LEDS on the face of the controller.
+The STATE_LED is essentially a combination of the three (Green, Yellow, and Blue) LEDS on the face of the controller.

 It shows one of the three base colors: